qleet/user-docs/docs/index.md

 # Qleet

+Welcome to Qleet, the managed [Threeport](https://threeport.io/) service provided by the creators of the Threeport project.

-Qleet is a managed [Threeport](https://threeport.io/) service.
-It provides all the functionality of open source Threeport plus the following:
+Qleet provides all the functionality of open source Threeport, plus the
+following:

 * Managed Threeport Control Planes: Qleet users do not have to install, upgrade or manage Threeport control planes.
 The Qleet service provides them for its